Parallel Access Volumes and Multiple Allegiance are features used by z/OS mainframes to speed up disk access.

 Be sure to define the same types of PAV on the same range of volumes for each LPAR.

 From SDSF, use the devserv command /DS QPAV,uuuu,nn where uuuu is the starting unit address, and nn is the number of units you want to display.
 If you display a base address, you'll see something like

 If you display an alias address, you'll see

 To find out what aliases are active to a volume, use the command DS QPAV,uuuu,VOLUME.
 An example of dynamic PAV in action is -

 The output from the same commands with hyperpav active looks like

 An RMF Snapshot report with both Dynamic and HyperPAV active looks like this

 There are three volumes using dynamic PAV and five on DS8K using HyperPAV as indicated by the 1.0H in the PAV column.
 One dynamic PAV volume has 2 aliases and a bit of IOSQ wait, but all the hyperpav volumes have one alias and no wait.

 PAV addresses queuing issues with IOs coming from the same CPU or LPAR.
-If a disk was shared between several CPUs or LPARs, the owning LPAR puts a hardware reserve on the disk, to prevent others from interfering.
+If a disk is shared between several CPUs or LPARs, when an LPAR gets control of a device it puts a hardware reserve on the disk, to prevent others from interfering.
 Multiple Allegiance removes that requirement, and lets the storage controller manage cross system IOs.